HumanBrainProject/cortical-voluba/README.rst

 Documentation
 =============

-A `draft API documentation <https://docs.google.com/document/d/1tEcL3rchH6OL-qWFaUQdXy9QU39r7Oh81ayneaurm6k/edit?usp=sharing>`_ is available.
+The API is documented using the OpenAPI standard (a.k.a.
+Swagger): see `the ReDoc-generated documentation <https://cortical-voluba.apps-dev.hbp.eu/redoc>`_. `A Swagger UI page <https://cortical-voluba.apps-dev.hbp.eu/swagger-ui>`_ is also available for trying out the API.

 Development